standardebooks/web/README.md

 # Testing

-This repository includes [PHPStan](https://github.com/phpstan/phpstan) to statically analyze the codebase.
+This repository includes [PHPStan](https://github.com/phpstan/phpstan) to statically analyze the codebase and [Safe PHP](https://github.com/thecodingmachine/safe) to replace old functions that don't throw exceptions.

 To run PHPStan, execute: